-One key question driving innovations in corruption studies is how anticorruption reforms can be more impactful and sustainable.
-This is critical to understand due to the detrimental impact of corrupt practices on equality, human rights, peace, and the rule of law.
-A significant body of research has shown that many anticorruption initiatives do not produce the expected effect, or they achieve results that fade after the intervention ceases.
+One key question driving innovations in corruption studies is: how can anti-corruption reforms be more impactful and sustainable?
+It is critical to learn the answer to this question, due to the detrimental impact of corrupt practices on equality, human rights, peace and the rule of law.

 Can social norm and behaviour change approaches help to reduce corruption related to illegal wildlife trade (IWT)?